thichuong/ambidex_survival/README.md

 - **Independent Hands**: Each hand (Left and Right) has its own weapon, cooldown, and skill state.
 - **Weapon Selection**: Access the **Weapon Menu** (ESC or Menu button) at any time to swap weapons for either hand or purchase upgrades.
 - **Immediate Start**: The game launches directly into the Weapon Menu.
 Click **GO TO BATTLE** to start the first round.
-- **New Game**: Reset your progress and return to the Weapon Menu to start fresh.
+- **New Game**: Reset your progress and return to the Weapon Menu to start fresh (Confirmation required).

 ## 🏗️ Technical Architecture